 What’s more, the grades given by The Nation’s Report Card which rates each state’s financial literacy requirements, contain some surprising results.

-And what the average American doesn’t know costs them around $1,500 per year due to poor budgeting, overspending and interest payments.
+This financial illiteracy costs the average American around $1,500 per year due to poor budgeting, overspending and interest payments!

-But what kind of messaging should you use?
+But this begs the question: What kind of messaging should you use?
 First, we need to understand what people — especially Millennials and younger — want from their financial institutions.
 And then we need to identify which media to use.

 Let’s dig into that.